fraudlabspro/fraudlabspro-ruby/docs/source/index.md

-FraudLabs Pro PHP SDK
+FraudLabs Pro Ruby SDK
 ========================
-This PHP module enables user to easily implement fraud detection feature into their solution using the API from https://www.fraudlabspro.com.
+This Ruby module enables user to easily implement fraud detection feature into their solution using the API from https://www.fraudlabspro.com.

-Below are the features of this PHP module:
+Below are the features of this Ruby module:
 - Fraud analysis and scoring
 - IP address geolocation & proxy validation
 - Email address validation